leapicard/DGINN/README.md

 ## 1/ Configuration file

-DGINN uses a parameter file to pass all the necessary arguments for launching the pipeline.
+DGINN uses a parameter file in yaml syntax to pass all the necessary arguments.
 Two example files are provided in the examples directory:

-1. one performing steps 1-7 (see Overview) from the CDS of the gene of interest to the detection of recombination (parameters.txt)
+1. one performing steps 1-7 (see Overview) from the CDS of the gene of interest to the detection of recombination (parameters.yaml)

-2. one performing step 8 for the detection of positive selection (parameters_possel.txt)
+2. one performing step 8 for the detection of positive selection (parameters_possel.yaml) and summarizing the results in a file.

-This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized over all alignments instead of doing them sequentially.

-Please be aware that fasta sequence name **and** queryName must follow the format speSpe_GENE_Id for matching (ex: homSap_MX1_CCDS13673, macMul_APOBEC3G_NM_001198693).
+Please be aware that, when provided, fasta sequence name **and** queryName must follow the format **speSpe_GENE_Id** for matching (ex: homSap_MX1_CCDS13673, macMul_APOBEC3G_NM_001198693).

 ```
 # Path or list of paths (absolute or relative) to the files needed to start the pipeline
-# Please refer to **3/ Entry steps** for necessary files
 infile:

 # Output directory for all results